laurens-lamberts/react-native-popout/example/README.md

 Example app for the library.
 Three examples are available;

-- Netflix
+- Netflix: a basic remake of the Netflix app transitions
-- AppStore
-- Minimal
+- AppStore: a basic remake of the iOS App store transitions
+- Minimal: a minimal example, just what you need to get started using this library
+- Testing: various different shapes and overlays

 You can swap between the examples by changing the `App.tsx` file.